pyxelr/recommendations-for-engineers/README.md

 - [Intention](https://www.getintention.com/) ← Chrome extension to stop visiting distractive websites
 - [Leave Me Alone](https://leavemealone.app/) ← see all of your subscription emails in one place and unsubscribe from them with a single click
 - [lofi.cafe](https://lofi.cafe/) ← online radio to focus and relax
-- [Make](https://www.make.com/en) ← automate various tasks (more advanced than [IFTT](https://ifttt.com/) and 2.5x cheaper than [Zapier](https://zapier.com/))
+- [Make](https://www.make.com/en) ← automate various tasks (more advanced than [IFTTT](https://ifttt.com/) and 2.5x cheaper than [Zapier](https://zapier.com/))
-- Monochrome mode (grayscale mode) activation on your mobile device ← attract yourself less to the colourless screen
+- Monochrome mode (grayscale mode) activation on your mobile device ← be less attracted to the colourless screen
 - [Obsidian](https://obsidian.md/) ← my favourite powerful knowledge base (note-taking tool) that works on top of a local folder of plain text Markdown files
-- [OneNote Desktop](https://www.onenote.com/download) ← note-taking tool from Microsoft (desktop version is much more feature-rich over the UWP app)
+- [OneNote Desktop](https://www.onenote.com/download) ← note-taking tool from Microsoft (desktop version is much more feature-rich than the UWP app)
   - [Office OneNote Gem Add-Ins](https://www.onenotegem.com/) ← lots of plugins for different versions of OneNote
   - [Onetastic](https://getonetastic.com/) ← set of extensions for OneNote
 - [Productivity Methods](https://blog.todoist.com/2015/11/30/ultimate-guide-personal-productivity-methods/) ← large list by Todoist
 - [Productivity Stack](https://hive.com/the-productivity-stack/) ← list of productivity tools
 - [Quirk](https://quirk.fyi/) ← app to apply Cognitive Behavioral Therapy (CBT).
-The website also explains what is CBT
+The website also explains what CBT is
-- [Raindrop.io](https://raindrop.io/) ← bookmark manager (Pocket like app)
+- [Raindrop.io](https://raindrop.io/) ← bookmark manager (Pocket-like app)
 - [RemNote](https://www.remnote.io/homepage) ← note-taking app that will convert your notes to flashcards with the use of specific syntax.
 Here you can check its [live demo](https://www.remnote.io/documentation/cJSBN4bczFCPMwBx7)
 - [Roam](https://roamresearch.com/) ← note-taking tool as powerful as a graph database, applying the Zettelkasten method (alternative to Obsidian)
 - [Todoist](https://todoist.com/r/pyxelr_kjtwbq) ← my daily to-do app (using this link you will get 2 months of premium for free!).
 If you don't know how to start, [check out my Todoist setup](https://pawelcislo.com/2018/11/09/aim-for-your-goals-the-right-way/#ftoc-heading-3) and inspire yourself!